All Entries must be submitted online through Encore’s registration portal.

 Encore’s database is EASY!
 And SAVES YOU TIME!
 It will increase your efficiency for years to come!

-- All fees must be paid by credit card, cashiers check or money order.
+1. All fees must be paid by credit card, cashiers check, or money order.
 Please contact the Encore office if you wish to pay via wire transfer.

 All studio registrations must include payment.

 Encore will conduct business with Studios only.
 No parents should call the Encore office for any reason.
-Any parent inquiries regarding schedules, etc., should be directed to the participating studio, not Encore.
+Any parent inquiries regarding schedules, etc. should be directed to the participating studio, not to the Encore office.

 Schedule of Competition

-A time schedule will be available on the Encore’s website site 7 days prior to the first day of competition.
+A detailed competition schedule will be available on the Encore website 7 days prior to the first day of competition.
 Encore does not have a general format for scheduling at our regional competition.
-Every regional schedule is based on the breakdown of entries by division level and type (solo, duo/trio, groups, line and productions) for that particular city.
-Dancers must be ready to perform 1 ½ hours before their scheduled time.
+Every regional schedule is based on the breakdown of entries by division level and type (solo, duo/trio, groups, line, and production) for that particular city.
+Dancers must be ready to perform 1½ hours before their scheduled time.
 Once a routine has checked in with our backstage managers, the routine is placed in queue within Encore’s judging system.
 Failure to perform in queue may result in a 5 point deduction.

 Changes to Schedule

-Schedule will be closed 14 days prior to the first day of competition.
-No changes to your registration portal can be made including division level, age or category.
+Registration will be closed 14 days prior to the first day of competition.
+No changes to your submitted registration can be made by Studios including music edits, division level, age or category.
 Studios must contact the Encore office in writing to notify us of any change/revisions to your registration within 7 days of receipt of the studio’s Entry Summary to avoid change fees.
 After 7 days, the following fees will apply:

-Once the schedule is released/posted, no studio, teacher or parent may request a performance to be rescheduled.
-Encore Showcase does not hold or move an entry unless it is a legitimate costume change problem.
+Once the schedule is released/posted, no studio, teacher, or parent may request a performance to be rescheduled.
+Encore does not hold or move any entry unless it is a legitimate costume issue.

-Please note: if you have a special scheduling request for a particular entry, the request must be in writing at the time the entry is submitted.
-We will do our best to accommodate special requests but this is not guaranteed.
+Please note: If you have a special scheduling request for a particular entry, the request must be in writing at the time the entry is submitted.
+We will do our best to accommodate your special requests but this is not guaranteed.

-“Special Scheduling Request” entries that do not perform before the respective awards ceremony will be adjudicated only and will not be eligible for High Score Awards and Cash.
+“Special Scheduling Request” entries that do not perform prior to their respective awards ceremony will be adjudicated only and will not be eligible for High Score Awards and Cash.

 Technical Specifics and Guidelines

-IV- Teacher/Pro/Am- A “professional” derives 50% of their income from teaching, performing and/or choreography.
-Any teachers must compete in Div.
-4. (Div 4 not eligible for High Score Cash Award)
+IV- Teacher/Pro/Am- A “professional” derives 50% of their income from teaching, performing, and/or choreography.
+Any teachers must compete in Division 4.
+(Division 4 is not eligible for High Score Cash Award).